 The following applies to the reuse of in situ material for general backfill.
-See Section 4.10 General backfill for general requirements for backfill material.
+See Section 4.10 General backfillGeneral backfill for general requirements for backfill material.

-- (a) Where reuse of material is proposed for backfill in a trafficable area, placement and compaction must be in accordance with the NCOPUATTC and NCOPUATTC local conditions. - (b) The level of compaction testing and minimum compaction targets to be achieved in a non-trafficable area will be determined by Wellington Water.
-The compaction achieved must be at least equal to that recorded in the adjacent in situ ground, tested by a Scala penetrometer.
+- (a) Where reuse of material is proposed for backfill in a trafficable area, placement and compaction must be in accordance with the NCOPUATTC and NCOPUATTC local conditions. - (b) The level of compaction testing and minimum compaction targets to be achieved a non-trafficable areaoutside of the transport corridor will be determined by Wellington Water.
+The compaction achieved must be at least equal to that recorded in the adjacent in situ ground, tested by a Scala penetrometer or Clegg Hammer.